Madtsch/Madtsch.github.io/slides/2017-11-22-dr-jekyll-and-mr-markdown-bloggen-fuer-entwickler/slides.md

 - Editor Atom
   - Plugin: Markdown-Writer
-- Editor Visual Studi Code
+- Editor Visual Studio Code
   - Plugin: Markdown All in One
 - ...